3. The Basics of PHP

 print "res1=$res1\n";

-// a function can return an array of values
+// a function can render a table of values

 list($res1, $res2, $res3) = f2();